 If water is good for plants, maybe other liquids can be beneficial as well.
-What does pouring soda pop on plants do?
+For example, what does pouring soda pop on plants do?
 Are there any beneficial effects of soda on plant growth?
 If so, is there a difference between the effects of diet soda and plants and regular soda pop when used as fertilizer?
 Read on to learn more about pouring soda on plants.

 Soda Pop as Fertilizer